ripple/opensource.ripple.com/docs/xls-68-sponsored-fees-and-reserves/references/transactions/updated-transactions.md

 The [AccountDelete transaction](https://xrpl.org/docs/references/protocol/transactions/types/accountdelete) adds new constraints for sponsored accounts.
 If the account being deleted has a `Sponsor` field, the `Destination` must equal the `Sponsor` value to ensure the sponsor can recoup their reserve.

 On successful deletion, the sponsor's `SponsoringAccountCount` is decremented by one.
-Deleting the account also removes any objects it owned.
-If another account was paying the reserve for one of those objects, that sponsor no longer has to, so its `SponsoringOwnerCount` drops by one for each such object removed.

 ### Example JSON